multiscale/muscle3/docs/source/distributed_execution.rst

 from the :ref:`Uncertainty Quantification` section, and increase the number of instances a bit.

-To determine whether models can overlap, MUSCLE3 assumes that models do not do any significant amount of computation before receiving the F_INIT messages, in between having sent the O_I messages and receiving the S messages, and after having sent the O_F messages.
-If an implementation does do this, then the simulation will still run, but different models may end up competing for the same cores.
-This will slow down the simulation.
-To avoid this, an implementation may be marked as not being able to share resources:
+To determine whether models can overlap, MUSCLE3 assumes that programs do not do any significant amount of computation before receiving the ``F_INIT`` messages, in between having sent the ``O_I`` messages and receiving the ``S`` messages, and after having sent the ``O_F`` messages.
+If a program does do this, then the simulation will still run, but different models may end up competing for the same cores, which will slow down the simulation.
+To avoid this, a program may be marked as not being able to share resources:

 .. code-block::

-  implementations:
+  programs:
     industrious:
       executable: /home/user/models/industrious
       execution_model: openmpi
       can_share_resources: false

-If an implementation is marked as such, the MUSCLE Manager will give it a set of cores of its own, so that it can compute whenever it wants.
+If a program is marked as such, the MUSCLE Manager will give it a set of cores of its own, so that it can compute whenever it wants.

 Loading modules
 ```````````````

 On an HPC machine, you often need to load some environment modules to make
 needed software available.
-If an implementation needs to have modules available
+If a program needs to have modules available
 to run, then you should use the ``modules`` option when describing the
-implementation:
+program:

 .. code-block:: yaml

-  implementations:
+  programs:
     on_hpc:
-      modules: c++ openmpi
+      modules: GCC/14.3.0 OpenMPI/5.0.3
       executable: /home/user/models/mpi_model
       execution_model: openmpi